-- 1. Coordinate with Berkshire communities to identify HSIP eligible projects.

-- 2. Coordination with MassDOT on RSA.

-- 3. Prioritize future year HSIP projects.

-- 4. Identification of other potential safety improvements focused on distracted driving.

-- 5. Evaluate and revise safety database.
+- 1. Coordinate with Berkshire communities to identify HSIP eligible projects. - 2.
+Coordination with MassDOT on RSA; participate in road safety audits - 3.
+Prioritize future year HSIP projects. - 4.
+Work with MassDOT OTS on enhancements to IMPACT and utilize this data portal in safety analyses. - 5.
+Identification of other potential safety improvements focused on distracted driving. - 6.
+Evaluate and revise safety database.